Magic: The Gathering: First releases

 Magic: The Gathering underwent a general release on August 5, 1993.
 After shipping the orders, Adkison and his wife drove towards Milwaukee while making stops at game stores to demonstrate the game and drum up support for Gen Con.
 Their initial stops were quiet, but word of mouth from previous stops spread, and as they traveled south and west, they found larger and larger crowds anxiously awaiting their arrival.
 Garfield met up with Adkison at Gen Con, where their shipment of 2.5 million cards had been delayed a day.
 Despite this, by the end of the convention, they had completely sold out.

 Magic was an immediate success for Wizards of the Coast.
-By October 1993, they had sold out their supply of 10 million cards.
-Wizards was even reluctant to advertise the game because they were unable to keep pace with existing demand.
+By October 1993, it had sold out its supply of 10 million cards.
+Wizards was even reluctant to advertise the game because it was unable to keep pace with existing demand.
 Initially Magic attracted many Dungeons & Dragons players, but the following included all types of other people as well.